RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 To configure MIDI output please select the device from the dropdown menu that will send messages to DDRM.
 If your DDRM is connected over USB, you should see a device named **Deckard's Dream**.
 You also need to select the MIDI channel where DDRM is listening.

 Note that J.F.
 Sebastian only sends MIDI *control change* messages to the DDRM and does not handle any other kind of MIDI data.
 To send *note on/off* messages to the DDRM you need to configure the routing independently of J.F.
 Sebastian.

+Note also that for J.F.
+Sebastian to work, **DDRM needs to have "CC receive" option enabled**.
+You'll find that option in the MIDI settings menu of DDRM.

 ### 2.3 Bank file loader